yumengha/yumhao.github.io/_publications/2023-9-14-paper-title-number-8.md

 title: "Construction of computer-aided product innovation design system based on AIGC"
 collection: publications
 permalink: /publication/2023-9-14-paper-title-number-8
-excerpt: 'This paper proposes a computer-aided design system (CADS) based on AIGC, and verifies the feasibility of CADS through the case of a center console in electric vehicles.'
+excerpt: 'This paper proposes a computer-aided design system (CADS) based on AIGC, and verifies the feasibility of CADS through the case of a center console in electric vehicles.**For details, please click on the title**'
 date: 2023-9-14
 venue: 'Journal of Intelligent & Fuzzy Systems, under review, 2023'
 paperurl: 'https://yumengha.github.io/yumhao.github.io/files/paper8.pdf'